collaborativebioinformatics/GrOMOP/README.md

 OMOP can be used to establish relationships between sets of variants.
 In gromop, we aim to provide one clear example of an encoding between the variants sets of a normal, tumor, and metastatic specimen all from one patient.

 ### EVS serialization and sharing
-Because an EVS or cohort EVS contains nowdirect sample-level information (i.e. no genotypes, phasing information, or sample metadata), they are largely anonymized and can be shared once read count info is removed.
+Because an EVS or cohort EVS contains no direct sample-level information (i.e. no genotypes, phasing information, or sample metadata), they are largely anonymized and can be shared once read count info is removed.
 Since we encode an EVS in a dataframe, the EVS can be serialized to a file.
 This file can then be incorporated into an OMOP record for the study or patient.
 A patient's risk profile can quickly be reconstituted by someone with access to the sequencing reads, without exposing information about other individuals in the cohort.